Knowledgebase: Microsoft Products

 Select the QRemote DSN from the list under "Machine Data Source."

-Here we are selecting the default DSN, but you may choose the new DSN you may have created.
+Here, we are selecting the default DSN, but you may choose the new DSN you have created.

 You can notice the connection information getting logged under QRemote Server.